 The end result?
 A “major shortage of workers and a major shortage of child care centers,” Wild said.

 Education organizations in Southwest Washington say a “child care crisis” has been brewing over the last decade.
-The Educational Services District 112 reported in April 2018 that about 150 child care centers in this region closed between 2002 and 2018, while rates consistently increased.
+The Educational Services District 112 reported in April 2018 that about 150 child care programs in this region closed between 2002 and 2018, while rates consistently increased.
 The average monthly cost of child care in Cowlitz County in 2017 was $650, according to Child Care Aware, a statewide resource and referral program for child care.

 TRCS is advocating that legislators re-evaluate the licensing requirements before they are implemented in August.
 One proposed bill would buy centers five more years before they have to fully comply with the new requirements.
 Another would postpone the regulation roll out until there’s a financial system to help cover the added costs of staff training.